'Hometown Heroes Or Whatever': Low-Wage Workers Want More Than Praise

 "The most expensive hamburger you make in your life"

-Workers are calling for basic protection against the virus: masks, gloves and disinfectant.
+Workers had started with calling for basic protection against the virus: masks, gloves and disinfectant.
 But they are also united over workplace concerns that have gnawed at them since long before the pandemic.
 Most of them have unreliable income, unpredictable schedules, limited health care and hardly any benefits.

 "It's not like we're demanding something new — for years we've been demanding safety of working conditions," says Bartolomé Perez, who's worked as a cook at McDonald's for 30 years, speaking in Spanish.